bootuz/SwiftFSRS/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure:
-- All changes are made throug forked repository
+- All changes are made through forked repository
 - Code follows Swift style guidelines
 - Tests are added for new features
+- All tests pass: `swift test`
 - Documentation is updated